 Durbin Amendment Cap

-The Durbin Amendment capped debit fees for banks with assets of $10 billion dollars or more.
+As part of a larger Wall Street Reform Act, a piece of legislation called the Durbin Amendment capped debit fees for banks with assets of $10 billion dollars or more.
 The Amendment capped the fee at 0.05% plus a $0.21 transaction fee.
 Banks with less than $10 billion in assets have not had their fees capped.
 The rates used in the examples above assume unregulated debit card pricing.

 The Durbin Amendment has caused the card brands to create two sets of fees: one for regulated card-issuing banks, and another for unregulated card-issuing banks.

 Business owners debate the pros and cons of Durbin, but it’s important to know how it affects your business.
-A downside to the amendment is its effect on businesses with small average transactions, those under $10.
+A downside to the amendment is its effect on businesses with small average transactions – those under $10.
 Because many consumers use debit cards for small transactions and many debit cards are subject to the regulated debit interchange rate, the 21 cent transaction fee takes a proportionally larger bite of the total.

 Related Article: Small Tickets – The Durbin Downside.